A-MAK15/100-Days-Of-Python-Code/README.md

 than the other.
 If guessed correctly, the user will continue to guess, if guessed incorrectly, the game will abort and the final score of the user will be shown.

+## Day 15
+This day focused on developing a coffee machine program that allows users to purchase coffee of their liking provided that the ingredients of that coffee exist.
+The report of the coffee machine shop can be generated to check the available ingredients after a purchase.